algotecture/algotecture.net/essay/DigitalArchitectonics.md

 **METEORA**

-we learnt to play the idea of architecture with a new instrument of connected characters.
+We learnt to play with the idea of architecture with a new instrument of connected characters.

 We used our AI tools on text, images and models to give students their personal architectural voice